shiroekuroha/obsidian-edge/README.md

 Obsidian Edge is a student project focused on exploring Graphical Application Programming Interfaces (APIs) using C/C++.
 The project involves hands-on experience with graphics rendering, shader programming, and user interface design.
 This initiative allows us to strengthen our programming abilities while gaining valuable insights into effective project organization and teamwork.

+This project currently does not have any plans to support Apple's computers.

 # Cloning Project:

 Git: